junehyeokyoon/June/README.md

 ---
 ## 🔬 Research Interests
-- Feed ingredient evaluation in broilers
+- Evaluation of Feed Ingredients in Broilers
-- Dietary interventions for improved nutrient digestibility, intestinal health, and microbiota
+- Dietary Interventions for Enhanced Nutrient Digestibility, Intestinal Health, and Microbiota Modulation
-- Application of reduced-crude protein diets in broilers
+- Application of Reduced-Crude Protein Diets in Broiler Nutrition

 ---
 ## 🏆 Award